LiftLaboratory/PASTa/README.md

 It is written in Python and uses the pySerial library [https://github.com/pyserial/]

 The Application has 3 different modes that can be selected from the UI dropdown menu:
-1) Single Scan:
+1) Single Wavelength Scan:
    This mode requires a range of wells to be specified along with a single wavelength.
 It will read this wavelength from all wells

-2) Spectral Scan:
+2) Full Spectral Scan:
    Similar to single scan but a range of wavelengths is specified and each wavelength is read for each well.

-3) Time course Scan:
+3) Timecourse Spectral Scan:
    Runs a spectral scan as described above and repeats at specified intervals for a specified number of times.

 All data is stored as simple .csv output files.
 The destination folder is specified in the UI.